Do You Have a Personal Injury Case?

 5. You Have All The Information About The Injury And Corresponding Burdens

-The most important step is making sure you can provide your lawyer with all the related information to your case.
+The most important step is making sure you can provide your personal injury lawyer with all the related information to your case.
 This includes, but is not limited to:

 - Proof of injury and medical bills